-Have an abundance of peppers from your garden this year?
-We've got a great solution for you — skip the store and make yourself some homemade seasoning pepper or crushed pepper flakes!
-We use ours in everything regular black pepper would be used for like taco meat, in soups, stews and chilis, on vegetables and deli meat sandwiches, or any recipe that calls for pepper.
+Do you have an abundance of peppers from your garden this year?
+We've got a great solution for you — skip the store bought pepper and make yourself some homemade seasoning pepper or crushed pepper flakes!
+We use ours everywhere you'd typically find regular black pepper from homemade taco seasoning to soups, stews and chilis, and vegetables.

 How to Make Seasoning Pepper

-It's so easy, and you can make it using your oven or your dehydrator.
+It's so easy to do and you can make it using your oven or your dehydrator.
 Here's how it goes:

 Gather Your Fresh Peppers